zachlatta/tnotify/README.md

 ## Usage

-Pipe another command into tnotify to send a notification when the command is finished.
+Run tnotify after another command to send a notification when the command is finished.

-    $ bundle install | tnotify
+    $ bundle install; tnotify

 ## Contributing